lmcai/Coalescent_simulation_and_gene_flow_detection/README.md

 It quantifies the level of potential gene flow for each node.
 We will use the reticulate index from the `unbalancedTriplet.perc.tre` directly.
 These values are sotred in the node labels.

 <b>Regression analysis in R</b>

+Format the data above into a matrix.
+Make sure each row correspond to the same internal node.
+Use the example script `ralaimpo.R` to conduct importance decomposition.
+If you have different column names for variables, just make sure you change them accordingly when running the analysis.

+An example input file can be found in `example/relative_contribution_ILS_Err_Intro.csv`.
+In this example, I scaled all the variables linearly to 1 to 100.
+This is *unnecessary*.
+You can totally use raw numbers.